Talent Acquisition

 Before the Search Begins

-Before the search begins determine the needed opportunity that exists within your department/unit and review compensation, classification, and wage to ensure they are accurate and up-to-date prior to posting the position.
+Before the search begins determine the need that exists within your department/unit, and review compensation and classification to ensure they are accurate and up-to-date prior to posting the position.

-When reviewing a job description, consider the following:
+When reviewing a position description, consider the following:

 - Does this position already exist?